How to Organize Image Licenses, Permissions, and Source Notes

 5. Review

-Set a date for rechecking rights before reuse or republishing.
+Set a date for rechecking the rights before reuse or republishing.

 6. Archive

-Keep the source note, approval records, and related files in a folder or database linked to the image ID.
+Keep the source note, approval records, and related files in a linked folder or database.

 A practical folder structure

-A clear folder structure can support the records themselves.
-One approach is to separate the visual file, the source evidence, and the rights documentation.
+A clear folder structure supports the records themselves.
+One effective approach is to separate the visual file, the source evidence, and the rights documentation.

 Example structure

-This arrangement makes it easier to audit a file later.
-If an image is questioned, you can find the license, source note, and permission record without searching through unrelated documents.
+This structure helps with audits and revisions.
+If an image is questioned later, you can locate the license, source note, and permission record without searching through unrelated documents.

 FAQs